 .
 This does not mean we underestimate the obstacles that capitalism by its intrinsic nature, based on deadly competition and everyone mistrusting everyone else, puts in the way of the unification process.
 It can only be achieved after a period of huge and complicated effort based on the united and massive struggle of the working class, a class which produces collectively and by way of associated labour the essential wealth of society and which, as such, contains within it the reconstruction of the social being of humanity.

 .
-See the articles “May 68 and the revolutionary perspective” in International Review n°133 and "May 68 and the revolutionary perspective, Part 2: End of the counter-revolution and the historic return of the world proletatiat" in International Review 134.
+See the articles “May 68 and the revolutionary perspective, Part 1: The student movement around the world in the 1960s” in International Review n°133 and "May 68 and the revolutionary perspective, Part 2: End of the counter-revolution and the historic return of the world proletatiat" in International Review 134.

 .
 See International Review n° 125, “Theses on the spring 2006 students' movement in France”, and International Review n°136,”The youth revolts in Greece confirm the development of the class struggle”